JackPikatea/pikatea-documentation/docs/PikateaMacropadFK1/pikatea-macropad-fk1-kit-assembly-guide.md

 # Pikatea Macropad FK1 Assembly Guide

 Congratulations on receiving your Pikatea Macropad FK1.
 This guide will walk you through the assembly process.
+Please make sure the read through the entire thing before getting started.
 Please email support or ask on Disocrd if you have any questions.

+Here is a video for those that prefer it.
+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/i-vZ7Uzu6m4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

 ## What's in the Box
 ![](/assets/FK1/fk1-assembly-1.jpg)